 Renting with Pets – Where Do I Stand?

 Dogs provide a source of support that, many would argue, is comparable to that gained from human relationships.
 Dogs are regarded as family members.
 People can become very distressed when they have to part with a much-loved family pet.
-In this article, Holidays4Dogs considers the issues of renting with pets.
-New Government proposals in the form of a new Model Tenancy Agreement may help millions of pet owners to secure accommodation, without giving up their animals.
+However, a new law to prevent landlords placing a blanket ban on pets has come into force – this will hopefully provide pet owners with more accommodation choice and stop people from having to part with much loved family pets.
+Read on for more information.

-Historically, people living in private and social rented accommodation have had difficulty finding housing if they own pets.
+Historically, people living in private and social rented accommodation have had difficulty finding housing, if they own pets.
 According to Dogs Trust, one of the main reasons for people giving up their animals is due to a change in housing circumstances.

 However, on the 4th of January (2020), the housing secretary, Robert Jenrick MP, called on landlords to be more lenient when it comes to allowing pets in their properties.
 To this end, he announced an overhaul of tenancy agreements which will be mutually beneficial to all parties.